 - Make a well in the middle of your dry ingredients, add the wet ingredients, along with the mashed banana and chocolate chips.
 Very gently stir until the mixture is just combined – be careful not to over mix or your muffins will be tough.

 - Spoon out the mixture into your prepared tin.
 Bake for 5 minutes before turning down the heat to 180 C (350 F) standard / 160 C (320 F) fan-forced and bake for a further 13-15 minutes or until a skewer inserted in the middle comes out clean.

-*If you don’t have any buttermilk on hand, try making your own buttermilk from scratch.
-Add 1/2 tablespoon of white vinegar to 1/2 cup of milk.
+Buttermilk: If you don’t have any buttermilk on hand, try making your own buttermilk from scratch.
+Add 1/2 tablespoon of white vinegar or fresh lemon juice to 1/2 cup of whole or full fat milk.
 Leave for 5 minutes to curdle, then use as normal.